Azure/cloud-scale-data-for-devs-guide/docs/bulk-executor.md

 </dependency>
 ```

-As this moves away from the Spring Data setup, we created a `DocumentDbConfiguration` class specifically for use with the bulk executor.
+As this moves away from the Spring Data setup, we create a `DocumentDbConfiguration` class specifically for use with bulk executor.

 ## Add application properties

-We added details to **application-default.properties**:
+We add details to **application-default.properties**:

 ```properties
 # values for bulk executor